 I obtained my Master's degree in Computer Science at Simon Fraser University, advised by Dr. James Delgrande.
-My MSc research focused on belief change, which is a subfield of knowledge representation concerned with updating knowledge bases in light of new information.
-I worked on belief change in multi-agent systems, studying the dynamics of belief propagation.
+My MSc research focused on belief change, which is an area of knowledge representation concerned with updating knowledge bases in light of new information.
 I developed a Python package called Equibel to make it easier for researchers to experiment with belief change in multi-agent systems.
-The core of Equibel uses Answer Set Programming, which is a declarative logic programming paradigm tailored to solve NP-hard combinatorial search problems.

-I received my BSc in computer science from Simon Fraser University in Winter 2014, and began my Master's in Spring 2015.
+I received my BSc in computer science from Simon Fraser University in Winter 2014, and my Master's in 2016.

 As a Canadian, I enjoy salmon, maple syrup, and their combination (salmon candy)!
 I also like sports based on water in different physical phases: swimming, skating, and skiing.
 As a music-lover, I support the Vancouver Symphony Orchestra and the Vancouver Opera.
 I myself play the saxophone and the guitar.